briceshun/MM1-Queueing-Model/README.md

 | Option 1 | 3     | 0.23                  | 0.11 × 3 = 0.33        | 0.23 ⁄ 0.33 = 0.70           |
 | Option 2 | 4     | 0.23                  | 0.11 × 4 = 0.44        | 0.23 ⁄ 0.44 = 0.52           |

-As it can be seen from Table 4, increasing the number of lanes significantly decreases the service utilisation rate.
+Increasing the number of lanes significantly decreases the service utilisation rate.
 An additional lane would suffice to produce a steady state system.
 Although more lanes would improve the rate even more, it is not cost efficient to build all these lanes; too many lanes might just be a step backwards as the rate at which the vehicles will access the motorway will be the same as without a signalled ramp which defeats its purpose.